mubaidr/fl-Chrome-Extension-Local-Device-TCP/README.md

   {
     target: 'bookingfor-extension-v900', // this must be the target name of the extension, currently name is "bookingfor-extension-v900"
     type: 'TEST',
-    data: any, // can be skipped, this data will be returned as it is in the response },
+  },
   '*'
 )